directvt/vtm/doc/kvm-input-mode.md

-# Keyboard/Viewport/Mouse VT Protocol `kvm-input-mode`
+# Keyboard/Viewport/Mouse VT Protocol

-The goal is to make command line interactivity cross-platform.
+The goal of the `kvm-input-mode` protocol is to make command line interactivity cross-platform.

 ## Audience